kostenkoserg/kostenko.blog.src/content/blog/2019/08/test-ee-application-whith-arquillian.md

  * Business logic can interact with resources or sub-system provided by container
  * Declarative services (Transactions, messaging, CDI, JAX-RS etc) get applied to the business component at runtime
+ * What you test is what you run

+So, lets implement classic Jakarta EE application